 Christmas is just around the corner and Christmas stuff starts early in Zurich.
 I don’t want you to miss any of it!
-So here’s a little overview of fun Christmas things in Zurich for kids:
+So here’s a little overview of fun Christmas things in Zurich for kids.

-Samichlaus Parade on Bahnhofstrasse
+26. Nov 17:00 – Samichlaus Parade on Bahnhofstrasse

-Visit Samichlaus in the woods
+1 to 6 Dec – Visit Samichlaus in the woods

 In Zurich, Samichlaus is always at the waldhut (forest house) in the Chäferbergwald near Buchenggplatz during the first week of December and it’s free to visit.
-In 2016, he’ll be there from Fri 2 Dec to Wed 7 Dec from 10:00 to 16:00.
+In 2016, he’ll be there from Fri 1 Dec to Wed 6 Dec from 10:00 to 16:00.
 See their website here.

 >>> See my post with more details about Samichlaus in woods.

 24 Nov to 24 Dec – Märlitram (aka Samichlaus story tram)

-For most of December, the Jelmoli Märlitram drives kids around town while Santa and his angel helpers tell stories to children.
+In December, the Jelmoli Märlitram drives kids around town while Santa and his angel helpers tell stories to children.
 My son went for the first time when he was 5 years old and it was pure magic.
 Children from 4 to 10 years old may go, not accompanied by parents.
 The ride starts at Bellevue and lasts about 20 mins.
 You can buy tickets at Jelmoli (usually the top floor near the restaurant) one week before you want to ride.
 This is a hot ticket, so go early in the morning to get your tickets before they sell out.

-Photos with Santa
+3 Dec – Photos with Santa

 (From my trusted friend Kim) The American Women’s Club of Zurich does a great visit with Santa for the kids.
 Each year it gets better but in 2010 the kids could color and do a craft before meeting with Santa.
 Santa was VERY patient, listened closely to EACH child and asked several questions which meant the line could get long but my 6-year-old loved it.
 The bake sale is nice and they usually have a small craft market as well.

-In 2016, this will happen on Sunday 4 December.
+In 2017, this will happen on Sunday 3 December.
 See the AWCZ website for details.

-Dec 6 – St. Nicholas day
+6 Dec – St. Nicholas day, Samichlaus home visit

 In Switzerland, Samichlaus visits children on Dec 6, not on Christmas Eve (the Christ Child brings presents on Christmas).
 I’ve heard different stories from different people.
 But in general, on the night of Dec 5, children leave shoes outside their door.
 The morning of Dec 6, they’ll find a canvas bag with peanuts, oranges, little cookies, Lebkuchen with Santa decal, and a Grittzbänz (bread man, see below).
-Migros and other shops sell the bags filled and empty to make it really easy for St. Nicholas to do his job.
+Migros and other shops sell the bags, both empty and filled with treats, making it really easy for St. Nicholas to do his job.

 Making hand-dipped candles is a time-honored tradition in Zürich.
 Most Christmas markets and many community centers host a candle-making tent during November and December, usually with beeswax and sometimes a variety of paraffin colors.

 This helpful website has a list of all candle dipping locations in Zurich.
 The Bürkliplatz Kerzenziehen is particularly charming, with lots of cosy dipping corners and an attached cafe.
 The Riesbach community center in Seefeld offers colored paraffin wax, which is more fun for the kids.
-See my full post on Candle Dipping 101 for more locations and tips.

 23. Nov to 23.
 Dec – Singing Christmas tree

 Starting at the end of November, the Singing Christmas Tree shows up on Werdmühleplatz in Zürich, off the Bahnhofstrasse opposite of Globus.
 It is a set of risers decorated to look like a big Christmas tree, so the performers can stand in the tree.
 There is a musical program almost every evening at 5:30 and 6:30, often from local school or singing groups (not particularly professional).
 See their online program here.
 There are some food booths near Singing Christmas Tree, selling wurst, glühwein, raclette, etc. We go at least once a year and then go get hot chocolate at a nearby cafe.

 This event usually happens in the third week of December.
 Primary school children float hundreds of little candles down the Limmat river, starting near the Ratbrücke.
-For 2016, it’s scheduled for 22 Dec at 18:00.
+For 2017, it’s scheduled for 21 Dec at 18:00.
 More info at www.zuerich.com

-Cutting down your own tree
+17. and 23.
+Dec – Cutting down your own tree

 Don’t forget to Pin this for later…